DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

                             :math:`\{num_{nodes,l} + 1 {\times} 2\}`, where :math:`num_{nodes,l} + 1` is the number
                             of points needed to describe the middle between the left and right boundary in travel direction of the current lane.

+        lane_type         - an array with length :math:`num_{lanes}`, whose elements are tuples with the length :math:`2`, where the first element is a string that is either *'VEHILCE'*, '*BIKE*', or '*BUS*', and the second entry is a boolean, which is true if the lane segment is part of an intersection.

         pre               - predecessor nodes of each node in the scene graph;
                             list of dictionaries where the length of the list is equal to the number of scales for the neighbor